openscript-ch/gatsby-starter-dogmatism/README.md

 - **Internationalization with react-intl** using [react-intl](https://formatjs.io/docs/react-intl/), a [local plugin](./plugins/gatsby-plugin-i18n-l10n) and [i18n-ally](https://github.com/lokalise/i18n-ally).
 - **Preconfigured Github Actions** for automatic deployment to [Github Pages](https://pages.github.com/).

+> When I used Gatsby for the first time, it wasn't difficult to getting started.
+What puzzled me is how to structure and organize the project with all it's components and other bits neatly.
+The main reason I've created this starter, to provide an example how to structure a Gatsby website.

 ## Getting started

 1. **Fork and clone** the repository `git clone https://github.com/openscript/gatsby-starter-dogmatism` or **use** Gatsbys CLI `gatsby new my-new-project https://github.com/openscript/gatsby-starter-dogmatism` to get a copy.